Pro Era: 47 logo controversy

 The design of one of Pro Era's logos is the number 47 with its digits joined.

 It has sparked controversy due to its similarity to the Nazi flag.
 Like the Nazi flag, the logo has a red field with a solid white circle and a black insignia.
 Instead of a swastika, the circular white field of the sticker contains the 47 symbol, which bears close resemblance to the swastika and to a wolfsangel, both of which are associated with Nazism and Neo-Nazism.
 Stickers of the logo and graffiti of the symbol appeared in numerous locations around Edward R. Murrow High School and the Brooklyn neighborhood of Midwood (where the school is located) in March 2014, being planted by members of Pro Era to honor the memory of the late Capital STEEZ.

 According to local news station News 12 Brooklyn, the group has explained that the logo was designed the way it was to draw attention, and that the symbol resembles peace, love and balance, as with the swastika's significance in various religions.
 They say that it is supposed to be a spiritual symbol and not an offensive one.
 Capital STEEZ believed that the logo's resemblance of a swastika is a commentary on the appropriation of what was originally a peaceful & spiritual symbol with roots in Eastern religions.
+STEEZ chose the number 47 due to the 7 chakra points, 4 being the point for the heart and 7 being the brain.